In the context of organic chemistry, which of the following react... | Channels for Pearson+

 1

-Understand the concept of light-dependent reactions: In organic chemistry, certain reactions require light to proceed.
-These are typically photochemical reactions where light energy is absorbed by molecules, leading to chemical changes.
+Understand the concept of light-dependent reactions: These are reactions that require light to proceed.
+In organic chemistry, this often involves photochemical reactions where light energy is absorbed to initiate a chemical change.

+Identify the reactions listed: Hydrogenation of alkenes, Photosynthesis in chloroplasts, Grignard reaction, and Friedel-Crafts acylation.

+Analyze each reaction: Hydrogenation of alkenes typically involves the addition of hydrogen in the presence of a catalyst, not light.
+Grignard reactions involve organomagnesium compounds reacting with electrophiles, and Friedel-Crafts acylation involves the introduction of an acyl group into an aromatic ring, both of which do not require light.

-Identify the process of photosynthesis: Photosynthesis is a well-known light-dependent reaction.
-It occurs in plants, algae, and some bacteria, where light energy is converted into chemical energy, producing glucose and oxygen from carbon dioxide and water.
+Focus on photosynthesis: Photosynthesis in chloroplasts is a well-known light-dependent process where light energy is converted into chemical energy, specifically in the light-dependent reactions of photosynthesis.

-Differentiate between the given reactions: Hydrolysis, hydrogenation, and esterification are not light-dependent.
-Hydrolysis involves the breaking of bonds with water, hydrogenation involves the addition of hydrogen, and esterification involves the formation of esters from acids and alcohols, none of which require light.

-Recognize the role of light in photosynthesis: During photosynthesis, chlorophyll absorbs light energy, which is used to convert carbon dioxide and water into glucose and oxygen.
-This process is crucial for the survival of plants and the production of oxygen.
+Conclude that among the given options, photosynthesis in chloroplasts is the only example of a light-dependent reaction, as it directly involves the absorption of light to drive the chemical process.

 Watch next